cplant1776/pomodoro_audio_player/README.md

 ##### Webdriver

-To use Brain.fm as a source, you will need either Mozilla Firefox or Google Chrome and its accompanying webdriver.
+To use Brain.fm or Spotify as a source, you will need either Mozilla Firefox or Google Chrome and its accompanying webdriver.
 [More info here.](https://selenium-python.readthedocs.io/installation.html#drivers) You can find links to the drivers below:

 * [Mozilla Firefox - geckodriver](https://github.com/mozilla/geckodriver/releases)
 * [Google Chrome - ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

-## Upcoming Changes/Fixes
+## To-Do

-* Finish implementing Spotify playlists
 * Handle mid-session network drops
 * Add ability to securely store user's preferences and credentials
-* General UI prettifying